Skip to content

 Local regeneration | Community engagement | Diversity, equity and inclusion

-This story is part of our Impact Stories series, spotlighting our fellows who, drawing on socially engaged arts, help communities across Europe confront past experiences, address present challenges, and imagine new futures.
+This story is part of our Stories of Impact series, spotlighting our Fellows who, through socially engaged arts, work with communities across Europe to confront the past, respond to present challenges, and co-create futures grounded in care, solidarity, and collective thriving.
 Here, Esteban reflects on the role of art and collaboration in transforming local metropolitan areas for the better.

-A group of friends and I began as activists advocating for community art as a way of transforming our neighbourhood in L’Hospitalet de Llobregat.
+A group of activists, local non-profits, and I began advocating for community and urban art as a way of transforming our neighbourhood in L’Hospitalet de Llobregat.
 Between 2009 and 2017, this evolved into urban art projects focused on empowering communities to transform their public spaces through creativity, resulting in dozens of artworks and murals on the outskirts of Barcelona.

 But at a certain point, we felt our work wasn’t able to address more complex problems, confined as it was to specific projects with limited durations.
-This led us to the creation of Contorno Urbano Foundation in 2017, which incorporated a much broader methodology – where urban art was just one element in our overall approach – to regenerate highly complex neighbourhoods.
+This led us to create Contorno Urbano Foundation in 2017, expanding our approach to include urban regeneration, architecture, prototyping, and artistic residencies—where urban art became just one element within a broader methodology for working in highly complex neighbourhoods.

 Our foundation aims to transform access to culture for people at risk of exclusion.